Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 ## Prerequisites
 Before we get started using EliteVA, a few things have to be set up.
-Note, Elite: Dangerous should already been installed.
+Note, You should have Elite: Dangerous installed before beginning this process.
 If you don't have it installed at the moment, go ahead and do so now, then come back here!

+### EliteAPI
+EliteAPI is the backbone that EliteVA uses to work its magic.
+Therefore, it is necessary to have EliteAPI installed in order for EliteVA to work properly!
+Be sure to download the setup.exe file of the latest EliteAPI release [here] (https://github.com/EliteAPI/EliteAPI/releases/), and run it so that you have EliteAPI properly installed before continuing.

 ### VoiceAttack
 EliteVA is a plugin for VoiceAttack.
 If you do not have VoiceAttack installed yet, download it from the [VoiceAttack website](https://voiceattack.com/Default.aspx#download-1).